RetroDECK/ES-DE/THEMES-DEV.md

 ## Introduction

-ES-DE allows the grouping of themes for multiple game systems into a **theme set**.
-A theme is a collection of **elements**, each with their own **properties** that define the way they look and behave.
-These elements include things like text lists, carousels, images and animations.
+An ES-DE theme is a collection of assets like images, videos and fonts as well as XML configuration files which contain various **elements**, each with their own **properties** that define the way the theme looks and behaves.
+These elements include things like text, images, videos, animations, carousels, grids etc.

 Internally ES-DE uses the concept of **components** to actually implement the necessary building blocks to parse and render the elements, and although this is normally beyond the scope of what a theme author needs to consider, it's still good to be aware of the term as it's sometimes used in the documentation.

-Every game system has its own subdirectory within the theme set directory structure, and these are defined in the systems configuration file `es_systems.xml` either via the optional `<theme>` tag, or otherwise via the mandatory `<name>` tag.
+Every game system may have its own subdirectory within the theme directory tree, and these directory names are defined in the systems configuration file `es_systems.xml` either via the optional `<theme>` tag, or otherwise via the mandatory `<name>` tag.
 When ES-DE populates a system on startup it will look for a file named `theme.xml` in each such directory.

-By placing a theme.xml file directly in the root of the theme set directory, that file will be processed as a default if there is no system-specific theme.xml file available.
+By placing a theme.xml file directly in the root of the theme directory, that file will be processed as a default if there is no system-specific theme.xml file available.
+This means that the structure of having a separate directory per supported game system is entirely optional.

-In the example below, we have a theme set named `mythemeset-es-de` which includes the `snes` and `nes` systems.
-Assuming you have some games installed for these systems, the files `mythemeset-es-de/nes/theme.xml` and `mythemeset-es-de/snes/theme.xml` will be processed on startup.
+In the example below, we have a theme named `mytheme-es-de` which includes the `snes` and `nes` systems.
+Assuming you have some games installed for these systems, the files `mytheme-es-de/nes/theme.xml` and `mytheme-es-de/snes/theme.xml` will be processed on startup.
 If there are no games available for a system, its theme.xml file will be skipped.

-The directory structure of our example theme set could look something like the following:
+The directory structure for our example theme could look something like the following:

 ```
 ...
    themes/
-      mythemeset-es-de/
+      mytheme-es-de/
          core/
             font.ttf
             bold_font.ttf